 London is an hour away by train, a convenient weekend getaway for students.
 But most of the time, it’s folks from London who are coming to Brighton for a weekend holiday in this laid-back seaside city.
 Most of Brighton’s attractions are located along the seafront: a pier, several nightclubs, a shopping center, a cinema, music venues, many eateries, a health walk for the exercise-minded, and of course, the beach itself.

 Brighton may not be as large as London, but it’s still a major U.K. city, so it’s not easy on the wallet.
 While studying abroad in Brighton is cheaper than in London, Brighton is not a cheap place.
 But there are ways to help reduce the costs.
-Luckily, student deals abound there.
-Nightclubs, bars, and music venues have reduced rates during the week for students.
-Many shops in Brighton offer a discount to those with a valid student ID.
-Additionally, rail travel is significantly reduced for youth travelers (under 26 years old).
+Several public events happening in Brighton throughout the year are cheap from parades to shows to rallies and more.